x3p0-dev/x3p0-progress/readme.md

 ### Custom Block Styles

 The plugin currently registers a single custom block style titled "Hand Drawn," which provides a little magic with borders to give a slight hand-drawn look to the progress bar.
-There's a lot of neat things you can do with when mixing and matching with other design options.
+There's a lot of neat things you can do when mixing and matching with other design options.

 However, I realize this style doesn't fit in with every theme's aesthetic.
 Nor does it always need to be handed over to a client.
 So, feel free to pop this one-liner into `functions.php` to unregister this single style.